Deaf Smith & Johnny Ears: Production

+The original screenplay was first optioned in 1968 by Sinatra Enterprises as a possible project for Frank Sinatra in the role of Deaf Smith.
+Both Franco Nero and Anthony Quinn were interested in playing the role of Deaf Smith, and after a month of negotiations they settled the matter with a coin toss, with Quinn winning the part.
+Quinn later noted: "If every actor could play a deaf- mute once it would be the best thing that could happen to him.
+I had to react to everything and everyone around me.
+It was a terrific experience".

 Director Paolo Cavara did not consider the film a spaghetti Western, instead calling it a "psychological western".
 He used a portable 35mm Arriflex camera.

+Principal photography started in October 1972, with the film being shot between the Elios Studios in Rome and various locations in Southern Italy, especially Calabria.
+It had a $1.2 million budget.

 Reception

 In his investigation of narrative structures in Spaghetti Western films, Fridlund discusses this film as a variation of the plot about partners that was used in many Spaghetti Westerns following the success of For a Few Dollars More.
 In contrast to the latter story, where the bounty hunter partners initially have a fight and one is revealed to have a secret motive of vengeance, the two protagonists of Deaf Smith & Johnny Ears form a steady bond from the beginning.
 Johnny acquires a secondary motive—a love interest—and their partnership is peacefully dissolved in the end.
 It is a story that concentrates on the problems of heroes and the methods they employ to reach their goals, especially the conditions arising from Smith's deafness.